stracker-phil/gdpr-cache-script-styles/README.md

 ### How it works

+> **Short**: External files are downloaded to your WordPress installation (into the uploads folder) and then served from there.

+**More details**:

 The plugin scans every URL that is enqueued via `wp_enqueue_script()` and `wp_enqueue_style()`.
 When detecting external URL, that file is saved to your uploads-folder and served from there.

 It also scans the contents of CSS files for external dependencies and also saves those files to your uploads-folder!

 Heads-up: For technical reasons, we cannot scan the contents of JS files for such dependencies - JS files can always inject external assets

+### No Output Buffer

+This plugin does not add any "output buffering" but scans the URLs which are enqueued via recommended WordPress functions.

+As a result, GDPR Asset Cache has practically no performance impact on your response time, no matter how big your website is.

 ### Background worker